 On this date in 2004, after missing the previous day’s game to become an American citizen, Red Sox left fielder Manny Ramirez leads his teammates out of the dugout waving an American flag.
-Later, as the 31-year native of the Dominican Republic walked up to the plate, Neil Diamond’s song “America” was blared over the PA system.
+Later, Neil Diamond’s “America” was used as Manny’s walkup music.
 Here’s this week’s look around the baseball blogosphere..

 - Inside The Zona says the Justin Upton trade looks even worse a year later.